StergachisLab/fire_consensus_pipeline/README.md

 conda activate fire-consensus-pipeline
 ```

-If the conda fibertools-rs version hasn't the features implemented yet, you might want to pull the `peak_calling` branch of the fiberseq/fibertools-rs tool for this workflow:
+If the conda fibertools-rs version doesn't have the features we use on this pipeline implemented yet, you might want to pull the `peak_calling` branch of the fiberseq/fibertools-rs tool for this workflow:
 ```
 git clone --branch peak_calling --single-branch https://github.com/fiberseq/fibertools-rs.git
 cd fibertools-rs/